-Emmer wheat was one of the first domesticated crops.
-The once popular grain has fallen out of contemporary favor.
-The flour has an earthy, slightly spicy flavor with a rougher texture and an aroma of mushrooms.
+Emmer wheat was collected from the wild and eaten by hunter gatherers for thousands of years before it became one of the first domesticated crops.
+It was was once popular, but has fallen out of contemporary favor.
+The flour has an earthy, slightly spicy flavor with a rough texture and an aroma of mushrooms.
 Our love affair with emmer quickly spread to exploring other varieties of grain.
 We tried them in pastas and breads, changing ratios and diving into the nuances of these forgotten flavors.
 As we dove further into these relic grains, we knew we wanted to share them with others.
 We chose “Emmer” as a tribute to those sometimes overlooked ingredients that will speckle our menu here in Austin.

-The chef had an opportunity to spend some time in a kitchen in Copenhagen.
-Demark has strongly influenced his view on food.
+Chef Kevin had an opportunity to spend time in a kitchen in Copenhagen, and Denmark strongly influenced his views on food.
 It represented the celebration of produce at its peak, the reflection of vibrancy through a dish, and the utilization of acid and bitter just as much as sweet and salty.
 When you think of Scandinavia, you often think of the iconic rye bread, so “Rye” joined emmer.